BK Arena: Events

+The Kigali Arena has hosted various sports events that the 2019 FIBA Under-16 Women's African Championship, the AfroBasket 2021, and the 2021 African Nations Volleyball Championships.
+It will host the 2023 Women's Afrobasket.

+It has hosted the finals of the 2019 Rwandan National Basketball League, selling out multiple games.
+The arena was supposed to host the Final Four of the inaugural season of the Basketball Africa League (BAL), but eventually hosted the entire regular season of 2021 due to the COVID-19 pandemic.
+The BK Arena also hosted the playoffs in 2022 and 2023, following an agreement between the BAL and the Ministry of Sport.

 On 9 August 2019, the arena was inaugurated with a basketball game between Patriots BBC and REG BBC, with Rwandan President Paul Kagame in attendance.

 In 2021, Kigali Arena played host to the inaugural edition of the Basketball Africa League (BAL) and the 2021 Afrobasket championship.
 In 2022, the second season of the BAL held its playoffs in the arena.

-On 16 March 2023 it will host the 73rd FIFA Congress.
+On 16 March 2023, the arena hosted the 73rd FIFA Congress.

 Features

 Kigali Arena is a 10,000 capacity indoor arena for indoor sports such as basketball, handball, volleyball, and tennis, as well as concerts and conferences.
-The sports venue is situated nearby the 30,000 capacity Amahoro Stadium and the 2,500 capacity Amahoro Indoor Stadium.
+The sports venue is situated nearby the 45,000 capacity Amahoro Stadium and the 2,500 capacity Amahoro Indoor Stadium.